No results for ""

 Both functions rely on React's Context API, which lets you access your flags from any level of your component hierarchy.
 The React Context API is unrelated to LaunchDarkly contexts.

 When you use asyncWithLDProvider, it initializes the React Web SDK and returns a provider which is a React component.
 If you use the asyncWithLDProvider function with await, the rendering of your React app is delayed until SDK initialization completes.
 Depending on your network conditions, this may take a couple hundred milliseconds.
 After initialization is complete, your flags and the LaunchDarkly client become available at the start of your React app lifecycle.
 This ensures that your app does not flicker due to flag changes at startup time.
-To learn more, read Initializing using the asyncWithLDProvider function, below.
+To learn more, read Initialize using the asyncWithLDProvider function, below.

 When you use withLDProvider, it initializes the underlying JavaScript SDK at componentDidMount.
 This means your flags and the LaunchDarkly client only become available after your app has mounted.
 Use this method if you prefer to render your app first, and then process flag updates after rendering is complete.
 You can also optionally defer initialization further, until after you define a context.
 Because your app renders before initialization, using withLDProvider can result in a flicker due to flag changes at startup time.
-To learn more, read Initializing using the withLDProvider function, below.
+To learn more, read Initialize using the withLDProvider function, below.

 The React Web SDK uses a client-side ID